The Video Deposition Choice of Salt Lake City’s Legal Community

 The Deposition Overview

-These videos are also helpful if the witness decides to change the story.
-As mentioned above, video depositions are sworn evidence, no different than swearing on the bible during courtroom proceedings.
+These videos are also helpful if the witness decides to change his or her story.
+As mentioned above, video depositions are sworn evidence, no different than swearing on the Bible during courtroom proceedings.
 If the story changes, the video is proof of the original claim – perjury becomes very difficult to commit.

 Video depositions are used in the courtroom, but they are not required as part of the proceedings.
 However, many lawyers have found it helpful to hire deposition services because they are helpful in moving forward with the case.
 Any attorney involved in the case can hire a court reporter, and when they do, they choose the professionals.

-Video depositions do not replace court reporting, instead they are used in conjunction with it to create duel layer witness testimonies.
+Video depositions do not replace court reporting instead they are used in conjunction with it to create duel layer witness testimonies.
 They are proving to be invaluable in a courtroom setting, and Tempest Reporting can help you get the results you need.